neondatabase/website/content/docs/community/contribution-guide.md

 This page provides guidelines for contributing to the Neon documentation.
 Our goal is to create an environment where our community has the information and knowledge required to confidently participate in improving the Neon documentation.

 <Admonition type="note" title="TL;DR: Contributing to the Neon Docs">
-- You can contribute by editing files on GitHub using the **Edit this page** link or by forking the [neondatabase/website](https://github.com/neondatabase/website) repository and submitting a pull request.
+- You can contribute by editing files on GitHub using the **Edit this page** link on documentation pages or by forking the [neondatabase/website](https://github.com/neondatabase/website) repository and submitting a pull request.
 - If you are interested in contributing a guide via a pull request, we provide a template file to help get you started.
 See [How to contribute](#how-to-contribute) for details.
 - Reference this contribution guide as needed for Markup and style guidelines.
 </Admonition>